Earned it: Astros receive World Series rings Tuesday

 HOUSTON, Texas (KTRK) --The Houston Astros will soon have some new bling to remind everyone they're World Series Champions.

-Every member of the Astros organization will get a ring in front of thousands of fans before the game kicks off at 7:10 p.m.
+Every member of the Astros organization will get a ring in front of thousands of fans before first pitch at 7:10 p.m.

 Astros owner Jim Crane arranged for 900 rings to be given out to everyone from Jose Altuve to the coaches to the stadium ushers.